5 Reasons You Should Take A Career Break Abroad At Fifty

 But security is an issue at any age.

-Young people generally have less and are busy building a career, buying a house and securing their future.
+Young people generally have less and are busy building skills and careers, buying a house and securing their future.

 By the time you reach fifty all the hard work is done.

-At this stage in life, most people are more financially secure and better able to afford time away from work.
+At this stage in life, most people are more financially secure and better able to afford a year off work.

 Your career is well established and you have years of experience behind you.
-That doesn’t disappear just because you’ve had a break from work.
+That doesn’t disappear from your resume just because you’ve had a break from work.

-In fact, you’ll be in high demand by career break organisations especially volunteering ones.
+In fact, you’ll be in high demand by the career break industry especially volunteer gap year programs.

 Twenty years from now you’ll be more disappointed by the things you didn’t do than by the ones you did do – Mark Twain.

-2) It Will Be Good For Your Health
+2) A Sabbatical Career Break Is Good For Your Health

 When you’re stuck in a rut that’s repeated day after day, it’s easy to fall into bad habits.